What's Leverage in Indices Trading?

 Example:

-We shall us this stock indices trading example to explain what indices trading leverage is?
-If your indices broker gives you stock indices leverage of 100:1 (this is the best option to choose as the maximum stock indices leverage for any indices account)
+We shall us this stock indices examples to explain what indices leverage is?
+If your indices broker gives you stock indices leverage of 100:1 (this is best option to select as the maximum stock indices leverage for any indices account)

 This means you borrow 100 dollars for every dollar you have in your Indices Trading account.

 To put in another way your broker gives you 100 dollars for every 1 dollar in your indices account.
-This is what is known as leverage.
+This is what's known as leverage.

-This means if you open a indices trading account with $1,000 and your stock indices leverage is 100:1, then your get $100 for every $1 you have, the total amount you will control is:
+This means if you open a indices account with $1,000 and your stock index leverage is 100:1, then you get $100 for every $1 you that you have in your indices account, the total amount which you will control is:

 $1,000 * 100 = 100,000 dollars